 - E-trade.
 The ongoing digital revolution heralds far-reaching gains in innovation, competitiveness and growth, all of which offer new opportunities, especially for micro, small and medium-sized enterprises to plug into world markets and supply chains.
 However, even as the digital economy advances at breakneck speed globally, its benefits are not felt equally.
 Progress towards a digital economy ecosystem relies on three essential pillars: digital infrastructure, skills and an enabling e-business environment.
 All these are areas to which the Bank’s A4T Program directs attention with a view to laying the infrastructural, regulatory, institutional and human capital foundations of connected economies and societies.
 Our work shows that governments need to address all pillars of the e-trade environment in a coordinated manner to increase e-trade competitiveness and reduce poverty.

 - Women’s Empowerment.
 Over the past four years, 69% of the WBG lending operations and an average of 25% of all advisory services - provided through the World Bank and International Finance Corporation - have been gender-related.
-Looking ahead, the Trade and Competitiveness Global Practice is developing a more systematic approach to gender-sensitive projects.
+Looking ahead, the Macroeconomics, Trade and Investment (MTI) Global Practice is developing a more systematic approach to gender-sensitive projects.

 Due to strong demand from governments, WBG support for trade facilitation has grown from $322 million in 2004 to more than $7 billion today.